Welcome to PCE!

 Do I need to bring my own tools (wrenches, multi-tools, etc.)?

-Please bring any basic tools considered helpful to completing the tasks normally associated with your role.
+Please bring basic tools considered helpful to completing your normal tasks.
 This includes gloves, wrenches, multi-tools, screwdrivers, etc.

 Do I have to bring my own safety equipment (hard hats, vests, etc.)?